Best lenses for the Panasonic Lumix GH7 in 2026: versatile glass for a high-end hybrid camera

 Aperture ring doesn’t work on Olympus cameras

-When you think of portrait lenses, you think of that classical 85mm focal length and a fast maximum aperture for soft background blur.
-Thanks to the smaller Micro Four Thirds format, the Nocticron 42.5mm equates exactly to 85mm in full frame terms, and while the f/1.2 maximum aperture won’t deliver quite the same shallow depth of field of a full frame lens, it can still create very strong background blur and subject separation.
-It’s one of Panasonic’s Leica co-badged lenses, so while it is more expensive you do get premium design and build quality – and pretty spectacular optical performance.
-There’s even an aperture ring – a rarity on MFT cameras – though this won’t work with Olympus/OM System cameras.
+When I think of portrait lenses, the classic 85mm focal length springs to mind, along with a fast aperture for soft background blur and premium bokeh.
+Thanks to the smaller Micro Four Thirds format, the Nocticron 42.5mm equates exactly to 85mm in full frame terms, and while the f/1.2 maximum aperture won’t deliver quite the same shallow depth of field of a full frame lens, it can still create very strong subject separation with good background blur.

 See our full Panasonic Leica DG Nocticron 42.5mm f1.2 ASPH Power OIS review